jethrokuan/braindump/content/posts/event_based_vision.md

 ## [DVS Cameras]({{< relref "dvs_cameras" >}}) {#dvs-cameras--dvs-cameras-dot-md}

-DVS Cameras followed a frame-based silicon retina design, where the continuous-time photoreceptor was coupled to a readout circuit that was reset each time the pixel was sampled ([Gallego et al. 2020](#org15a8360)).
+DVS Cameras followed a frame-based silicon retina design, where the continuous-time photoreceptor was coupled to a readout circuit that was reset each time the pixel was sampled ([Gallego et al., n.d.](#org4f29f35)).

 DVS events (x, y, t, p) can be used in many applications, but some also require static output (i.e. absolute brightness).
 Cameras have been developed to concurrently output both dynamic and static information.